tanaikech/ToolsForMCPServer/README.md

 # Current tools

-In the current stage (August 22, 2025), the following 125 tools are provided by [ToolsForMCPServer](https://github.com/tanaikech/ToolsForMCPServer) for the MCP server.
+In the current stage (September 11, 2025), the following 139 tools are provided by [ToolsForMCPServer](https://github.com/tanaikech/ToolsForMCPServer) for the MCP server.

 * `add_label_to_Gmail`: Add labels to threads of Gmail.
 Don't use the invalid thread IDs.
 * `analytics_admin_accountSummaries_list`: Use to retrieve a list of all Google Analytics accounts accessible by the current user.
 Each entry provides key details for the account and a summary of its properties, making it useful for discovering available data streams and managing permissions.
 * `analytics_admin_properties_get`: Use to get detailed information about a single Google Analytics property, providing essential details for management and analysis.
+Use this to confirm property settings or to retrieve its metadata.
 * `analytics_data_properties_runRealtimeReport`: Use to generate a customized report of real-time event data from a Google Analytics property, showing events and user activity that occurred within the last 30 minutes.
-Useful for monitoring live traffic and immediate user behavior.
 * `analytics_data_properties_runReport`: Use to fetch a custom report from a Google Analytics property.
+Specify the metrics (e.g., active users, event count) and dimensions (e.g., country, event name) to retrieve specific user activity data.
 * `auto_new_draft_creation_Gmail`: Create automatically drafted emails in Gmail.
 This function returns the value, including the message ID and the draft ID.
 When creating the draft email, confirm the owner's name and insert the sender's name into the footer.
 Don't use '[Your Name]'.
 If you have no information about the sender's email, don't include the footer of sender's name in the email.
 * `auto_reply_draft_creation_Gmail`: Create automatically drafted reply emails in Gmail.
 Don't use the invalid message IDs.
 This function returns the value including the message ID, the draft ID, the URL of the mail.
 * `change_permission_of_file_on_google_drive`: Use to change the permission of a file or folder on Google Drive for a specific user by providing the item ID, user email, and desired role.
 As a sample situation, when URLs of the files are included in an email, it is required to add the permission to the recipient user to allow the user to read or write the file.